VOCES VERBI

 Voces Verbi USA

-Where Catholic young adults become "voices of the Word" (voces Verbi).
+Where Catholic young adults become "voices of the Word"

 Forming the generation that will help to restore all things in Christ and in which we can hope for the building of a true Christian society.